ucsb-cs8-s18/ucsb-cs8-s18.github.io/_lab/lab10.md

 $$ f = (440)(2^{\frac{m-69}{12}}) $$

 Your job when writing the definition for `midi2freq` is to write a Python function that computes this value.
+This formula is value when $m$ is an integer between 0 and 127 (inclusive).

 <div style="font-size:80%;" markdown="1">
-&#x2a; For the music geeks, A=440Hz, equal temperament
+&#x2a; For the music geeks, A=440Hz, equal temperament.
 </div>